clokep/relapse/docs/metrics-howto.md

         bind_addresses: ['::1', '127.0.0.1']
     ```

-1. Restart Synapse.
+1. Restart Relapse.

-1. Add a Prometheus target for Synapse.
+1. Add a Prometheus target for Relapse.

     It needs to set the `metrics_path` to a non-default value (under
     `scrape_configs`):

     ```yaml
-      - job_name: "synapse"
+      - job_name: "relapse"
         scrape_interval: 15s
-        metrics_path: "/_synapse/metrics"
+        metrics_path: "/_relapse/metrics"
         static_configs:
           - targets: ["my.server.here:port"]
     ```

-    where `my.server.here` is the IP address of Synapse, and `port` is
+    where `my.server.here` is the IP address of Relapse, and `port` is
     the listener port configured with the `metrics` resource.

     If your prometheus is older than 1.5.2, you will need to replace